-Ritter B, Zhang W (2000) The GABAA-mediated inhibition matures during first postnatal week in brain stem of mouse.
-European Neurosci 12: 2975-2984
+Ritter B, Zhang W (2000) The $GABA_A$ -mediated inhibition matures during first postnatal week in brain stem of mouse.
+European Journal of Neuroscience 12: 2975-2984

-Zhang W, Barnbrock A, Gajic S, Pfeiffer A, Ritter B (2002) Differential ontogeny of GABAB receptor-mediated pre- and postsynaptic modulation of GABA and Glycine transmission in respiratory rhythm-generating network of mouse.
-The Physiology 540(2): 435-446
+Zhang W, Barnbrock A, Gajic S, Pfeiffer A, Ritter B (2002) Differential ontogeny of GABA_B receptor-mediated pre- and postsynaptic modulation of GABA and Glycine transmission in respiratory rhythm-generating network of mouse.
+The Journal of Physiology 540(2): 435-446